ilovealienz/stremio-cliuwu/README.md

 # stremio-cliuwu

 Disclaimer: MADE WITH CLAUDE FOR LINUX, IT KINDA WORKS ON WINDOWS.
-I'll try fix it at some point to get ipc to work
+I'll try fix it at some point to get ipc to work for windows

 A terminal interface for Stremio. browse, search, and stream movies, shows, and anime via mpv.